indentapis/template-aws-lambda-tailscale/README.md

 </details>
 <details><summary><strong>3.
 Connecting to Tailscale</strong></summary>

-- [Go to Tailscale Personal Settings](https://login.tailscale.com/admin/settings/keys) and generate a new API key, e.g. `Indent Auto Approvals`
+- [Go to Tailscale Personal Settings](https://login.tailscale.com/admin/settings/keys) and generate a new API key.
-- Add this as `TAILSCALE_API_KEY` as a GitHub Secret
+- Add this as `TAILSCALE_KEY` as a GitHub Secret

 </details>
 <details><summary><strong>4.
 Connecting to Indent</strong></summary>